 NOTE 1: Various methods can be used to detect whether the UE moves toward the border area and to notify the UE.

-The 5G system shall support a mechanism for a UE to select and access network slice(s) based on UE capability, ongoing application, radio resources assigned to the slice, and policy (e.g., application preference).
+The 5G system shall support a mechanism for a UE to select and access network slice(s) based on UE capability, ongoing application, radio resources assigned to the network slice, and policy (e.g. application preference or any priority in the subscription associated with the subscribed network slices, considering also any user preferences if the HPLMN allows).

 The 5G system shall support a mechanism to optimize resources of network slices (e.g., due to operator deploying different frequency to offer different network slices) based on network slice usage patterns and policy (e.g., application preference) of a UE or group of UEs